Welcome to today's edition of the Rush 24-7 podcast.

 No way is what I say.

-Let's imagine I was really rich guy and I decided I wanted to do something about the economy.
+Let's imagine I was a really rich guy and I decided I wanted to do something about the economy.

-Who would have a greater effect?
+What would have a greater effect?

 Everybody knows the answer to that.